t4ny45h4rm4/t4ny45h4rm4/README.md

-- 👋 Hi, I’m @t4ny45h4rm4
+- 👋 Hi, I’m Tanya Sharma
-- 👀 I’m interested in cpp & c programming .
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning python and web development.
+- 🌱 I’m currently exploring and enhancing my skills.
-- 💞️ I’m looking to collaborate on projects if any one need my help.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me ... mail me @sharmatanya25.1100@gmail.com

 <!---